As with other industries, digital transformation is a top priority for B2B ecommerce brands.

-One thing many of these B2B ecommerce brands have in common is their use of a customer data platform (CDP) to unify their customer and prospect data from various databases into a single source of truth.
+One thing many of these B2B ecommerce brands have in common?
+They use of a customer data platform (CDP) to unify their customer data into a single source of truth.

-Other solutions — supply chain and inventory management systems, product and shipping label software, and the like — also play pivotal roles for innumerable B2B ecommerce companies today.
+Other solutions — supply chain and inventory management systems, product and shipping label software, and the like — also play pivotal roles for B2B ecommerce companies today.

 That’s why customer data platforms have become a staple in many B2B ecommerce brands’ martech stacks, as it has helped them mature and gradually grow their marketing strategies.

-The CDP allows these B2B ecommerce brands to see all critical data for decision-makers at their current and prospective customers’ companies (job roles and titles, budgets, past products and services purchased, and other essential info).
+A CDP allows these B2B ecommerce brands to see all critical data for decision-makers at their current and prospective customers’ companies (job roles and titles, budgets, past products and services purchased, and other essential info).